patrikrac/NLP_SQuAD2.0/README.md

 * create a chatbot that uses the model to answer questions about the dataset.

+* implement text to speech and speech to text to make the chatbot more interactive.

+* fine tune of the model on the speeech to text task on our voice

+* implement an UI to record our voice and then predict the text that is used by the chatbot

+* costumize the chatbot to our voice by fine tuning it on our voice

 * implement few shot learning by using a generative model.

-* implement text to speech and speech to text to make the chatbot more interactive.